stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 <!-- PaymentSvcOverviewStart -->
 Part of the decision to adopt the NextGenPSD2 framework, agreed upon by TN-FMÞ-VH-1 on Technical Requirements and TN-FMÞ-VH-2 on Business Requirments, called for staying as true to the specification as possible.

 However, not unlike other existing domestic adaptations of NextGenPSD2, additional functionality was needed to support payment operations and account information expected by the Icelandic market.
 The original workgroup did so by extending existing schema types in the NextGenPSD2 OpenAPI contract while removing elements and services not directly applicable to IOBWS.
-The intention was to streamline the specification but turned out to be challenging to work with for developers with previous exposure to NextGenPSD2 while remaining opaque for those migrating from earlier IOBWS versions.
+The intention was to streamline the specification but developers with previous exposure to NextGenPSD2 found it turned out challenging to understand the changes, while the overall implementation details still remained opaque for those looking to migrate from earlier IOBWS versions.

-Workgroup TN-FMÞ-VH-8 was therefore charged with revising the first 3.0 version of IOBWS.
-It addressed two primary concerns; Clarify how the {{context_short}} products fit into NextGenPSD2 as well as simplifying comparison against future releases by the Berlin Group.
-This should make it straightforward to weigh potential additions to, or replacements of, the current domestic adaptations included in the IOBWS.
+Workgroup TN-FMÞ-VH-8 was therefore charged with revising the 3.0 version of IOBWS.
+The group tried to address two primary concerns; Clarify how the {{context_short}} products fit into NextGenPSD2 as well as simplifying comparison against later releases by the Berlin Group.
+The result should make it straightforward to weigh potential additions to or replacements of the current domestic adaptations included in the IOBWS, in the future.

 The decision made by the TN-FMÞ-VH-8 was therefore to keep most of the original NextGenPSD2 OpenAPI definition intact, even those services and types that are not currently applicable to the Icelandic context or intended uses of the IOBWS.
 The {{context_short}} products (see [section @sec:pis_overview] and [table @tbl:tbl_pis_products] below) are defined separately with applicable JSON schema types, leaving the original e.g. SEPA message types intact.
 They share the generic data elements along with the 'native' payment types, reusing the services, and operations for payments that are at the core of the NextGenPSD2 specification.